 Many hands… light work…

-The Parent Body in a Waldorf School
+The Parent Association (the parent body) in our Waldorf School

 As the Hands–the Will–parents are the workers, the bodies, the lunch-makers, the carpool-drivers, the event organizers and volunteers, the tuition-payers, the treat-bakers, and in so many ways the action-makers and celebrants.
 Parent engagement and volunteerism is valued, encouraged and totally necessary to make our school work!